neal-p/msse-chem274A-2023_final/README.md

 ## General Design

 The `Mol` object is the molecule container class in MYKit.
 This object represents a molecule graph, which is internally implemented as a `NetworkX` graph.
+I chose to compose my class this way to isolate the chemistry-related functionalities for molecules (the elements I directly implement) from the underlying graph structure logic (handled by `networkx`).
 Unfortunately, this basic graph structure lacks the chemistry awareness that RDKit provides, not being able to detect aromaticity, correct valences, radicals, invalid structures, or implicit hydrogens.
 I briefly went down the route of putting in some very basic heuristics based on the number of valence electrons of an atom knowing how many bonds it should form, etc. But, to do so properly quickly became out of scope for this project.

 But, despite this glaring real-world limitation, I did have a lot of fun putting together the class and especially had some fun extending to 3D plotting.